CasaresEzequiel/next14-course/README.md

-## Next.js App Router Course - Starter
+## Next.js Dashboard - NextJS 14, TypeSCript, PostgreSQL

 This is the starter template for the Next.js App Router Course.
 It contains the starting code for the dashboard application.